row-huh/row-huh/README.md

 <p>
   I'm a software engineer who writes sometimes, watches too much anime, is into physics, philosophy, and books.
-  I like solving problems, going for long walks, sleeping, talking about tech, and sleeping (yes)
+  I like solving problems, going for long walks, sleeping, talking about tech, distro hopping and sleeping (yes)
 </p>

 Lately, i've been